backpackcloud/trugger/README.md

 # Class Scanning

 Another cool feature Trugger has is the class scanning.
 Just give a package name and Trugger will scan it for finding classes.
-The class scanning feature starts at `org.atatec.trugger.scan.ClassScan`.
+The class scanning feature starts at `ClassScan`.

 The scanning starts in the method `ClassScan#scan`, which returns a `ClassScanner` that allows changing the ClassLoader and defining the package.

 ~~~java
 List<Class> classes = scan().classes().in("my.package");
 ~~~

 This will return every class in the package `my.package`.
 To do a deep scan and also return the classes in subpackages, use the `deep` method:

 ~~~java
 List<Class> classes = scan().classes().deep().in("my.package");